I have sad news today. I can’t reorder cuddle fleece any more, so it’ll be going away from the shop.

 Now, push!
 You’ll hear that click, and it’s on!

-The 6 mm and 4.5 mm craft eyes, because they are SO tiny, have smaller plastic washers without the ‘barbs’.
+The 6 mm craft eyes, because they are SO tiny, have smaller plastic washers without the ‘barbs’.
+And the 4.5 mm eyes (as mentioned above) have metal washers.
 But don’t worry, the same rule applies: flat side towards the fabric.

 Other links you’ll enjoy